INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 It is composed of these main steps (detailed in https://insaflu.readthedocs.io/en/latest/bioinformatics_pipeline.html#metagenomics-virus-detection):

 1. Read quality analysis and improvement [optional].
+2. Extra filtering [optional].
-2. Viral Enrichment [optional].
+3. Viral Enrichment [optional].
-3. Host Depletion [optional].
+4. Host Depletion [optional].
-4. *De novo* Assembly of the reads [optional].
+5. *De novo* Assembly of the reads [optional].
-5. Identification of the viral sequences.
+6. Identification of the viral sequences.
 	- Using reads.
 	- Using contigs (if assembled).
 	- Using several reference databases.
-6. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping.
+7. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping.
-7. Remapping of the viral sequences against selected reference genomes.
+8. Remapping of the viral sequences against selected reference genomes.
-8. Reporting.
+9. Reporting.

 Below, you can find instructions on how to create a TELEVIR project, run samples and visualize/intrepret the results.